 The current law in the private sector generally permits non-union companies to require applicants and/or employees to take drug tests.
 All employers should consult with legal advisors to ensure that they comply with any applicable state or local laws and design their testing programs to withstand legal challenges.
 In unionized workforces, the implementation of testing programs must be negotiated.
 Even when testing is required by Federal regulations, certain aspects of how the policy is implemented must be agreed upon through collective bargaining.

-More detailed information about drug testing is available from the Drug and Alcohol Testing Industry Association and the Substance Abuse Program Administrators Association.
+More detailed and up to date current information about drug testing is available from the Drug and Alcohol Testing Industry Association and the Substance Abuse Program Administrators Association.

 Every drug-testing program should balance the needs of the employer and the rights of the employees.
 Every effort should be made to ensure the accuracy of testing and to protect everyone involved.
 Drug tests are more accurate and reliable if modeled after the Federal guidelines disseminated by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The Advisor’s drug-testing section provides more information about the procedures recommended in these guidelines.